The Complete Guide on How to Build a Smart Home

 3.1 Smart Thermostats

-Gone are the days of manually adjusting thermostats.
-Smart thermostats like the well-known Nest and Ecobee are designed to learn our temperature preferences and can even be remotely controlled through smartphone apps.
+Gone are the days when one would have to manually adjust thermostats.
+Popular current smart thermostats like Nest and Ecobee have been designed to get your temperature preferences, not mentioning they can be remotely controlled through smartphone apps.

 3.2 Voice Assistants

-Voice-activated smart speakers like Amazon Echo and Google Home not only play songs you love, but they can also answer questions, control other smart switches or devices, and even give you weather forecasts.
+Smart speakers powered with voice like Amazon Echo and Google Home are not limited to only playing your favorite songs, but they answer you back, control other switches or devices, and even predict weather updates.

 3.3 Smart Lighting

-By adjusting brightness, colour, and scheduling, smart lighting systems like Philips Hue and LIFX make it possible to tailor the lighting in the home to any occasion or mood.
+Smart lighting systems like Philips Hue and LIFX allow adjustment of brightness, colour, and scheduling allowing one to mold the lighting in your home to any occasion or mood.

 3.4 Home Security